Degrees Available – Click a tab to learn more

 - JD/MLS – Concurrent Degree Program

 Doctor of Jurisprudence (J.D.)

 Monterey College of Law is accredited by the Committee of Bar Examiners of the State Bar of California to offer the Doctor of Jurisprudence (J.D.) degree.
 The J.D is a three-to-four year (90 unit) traditional U.S. graduate law degree program designed for individuals who wish to be licensed as a California attorney.

 Monterey College of Law provides applicants the option of concurrently enrolling in the J.D. and Master of Legal Studies degree programs.
 Upon successful completion of the program, the student is granted both the J.D. and M.L.S. degrees.
 Completion of the M.L.S. degree requires a major writing project.
 All other credit courses are completed concurrently with the J.D. program.

 The Master of Legal Studies degree is a 36 unit, two-year graduate program for individuals who desire to obtain an advanced knowledge of the law and the American legal system, but who do not wish to become lawyers.
 The degree program is designed for individuals in careers that involves interaction with lawyers and the legal system and for those who are entering professions where an understanding of legal reasoning and the legal system will improve their professional effectiveness.

-The LL.M. graduate law degree program is a 24-unit program that is designed to promote advanced legal educational for practicing attorneys and law schools graduates from the U.S and foreign countries.
+The LL.M. international graduate law degree program is a 24-unit program that is designed to promote advanced legal educational for practicing attorneys and law schools graduates from the U.S and foreign countries.
 Applicants are required to have successfully completed a first degree in law from a U.S. law school or foreign legal studies program.
 The LL.M. degree curriculum is designed individually for each student to meet his or her specific goals.

 Connect With Us